 Additional features for both boards include 6 SATA 3 ports, 2 x M.2 ports, 2 x RGB 12V headers, and the supreme FX 8 channel audio.

-So, yes, it has most of the features you're looking for.
+So, yes, the Asus ROG STRIX Z270F has most the features you're looking for.
 It's a bit more expensive than the Prime board listed above; however, that's typical of the ROG lineup.
 As this is a new line for Asus it has a new BIOS as well.
 You should be able to reach the 5GHz mark with this board.

 Overall, it's a good value and one that I'm sure many will pick because of how easy it is to match with the rest of their components.
 The BIOS is, as I mentioned, new and not perfect.
 However, it's something that should improve with time.